Castle Hill - East

 Educational achievement in Castle Hill - East places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Educational attainment in Castle Hill - East is higher than national and state averages.
-Among residents aged 15+, 48.6% have university qualifications compared to Australia's 30.4% and NSW's 32.2%.
-Bachelor degrees are the most common at 30.3%, followed by postgraduate qualifications (15.3%) and graduate diplomas (3%).
-Vocational pathways account for 22.9% of qualifications, with advanced diplomas at 11.6% and certificates at 11.3%.
+Educational attainment in Castle Hill - East is notably high, with 48.6% of residents aged 15 and above holding university qualifications as of the latest data point.
+This compares to national figures of 30.4% and state figures of 32.2%.
+Bachelor degrees are most common at 30.3%, followed by postgraduate qualifications (15.3%) and graduate diplomas (3.0%).
+Vocational pathways account for 22.9% of qualifications among those aged 15 and above, with advanced diplomas making up 11.6% and certificates 11.3%.

-Educational participation is high, with 31.1% currently enrolled in formal education: secondary (10.7%), primary (9.6%), and tertiary (6.9%).
-Oakhill Drive Public School and Oakhill College serve 2,971 students combined.
-The area has significant socio-educational advantages and academic achievement, with an ICSEA score of 1134.
-Educational provision consists of one primary and one secondary institution.
-There are 55.2 school places per 100 residents, much higher than the regional average of 17.4, attracting students from surrounding communities.
+Educational participation is high, with 31.1% of residents currently enrolled in formal education, including 10.7% in secondary education, 9.6% in primary education, and 6.9% pursuing tertiary education as of the given date.
+The area has two educational institutions: Oakhill Drive Public School and Oakhill College, serving a total of 2,971 students.
+The Index of Community Socio-Educational Advantage (ICSEA) for the area is 1134, indicating significant socio-educational advantages and academic achievement.
+Educational provision follows conventional lines, with one primary and one secondary institution.
+As of the provided data, the area functions as an education hub with 55.2 school places per 100 residents, significantly above the regional average of 17.4, attracting students from surrounding communities.

 Frequently Asked Questions - Education